Quadratus of Athens: Bishop of Athens

-According to Dionysius, Bishop of Corinth, Quadratus was appointed Bishop of Athens following the martyrdom of Saint Publius.
+Dionysius of Corinth wrote that Quadratus was appointed Bishop of Athens following the martyrdom of Saint Publius.
 The letter states that through Quadratus' zeal, the Athenian Christians were reunited, and their faith was revitalized.
-He became the third Bishop of Athens sometime during the first half of the second century.
+Based on this reading, he became the third Bishop of Athens sometime during the first half of the second century.
 Although this claim is disputed as the third office Bishop was held around 180 CE, surpassing his approximate death year of 130 CE.

 Identity and attribution

 The identity and attribution of work relating to Quadratus of Athens has been a subject of scholarly debate.